Master of Music and Professional Certificate Programs

 Current faculty information can be located on the Cleveland State University Faculty Profile page.

 The Department of Music: Music and Communication Building, Room 334; Phone (216) 687-2033

-Dr. John M. Perrine, Chair of the Department of Music
+Dr. John M. Perrine, Director of the School of Music (email@example.com)

 Graduate Degree Programs